 The door is open for many exciting career opportunities within nursing.
-Advanced nursing degrees prepare licensed nurses for expanded roles in clinical practice, leadership, and more.
-This post explores the two primary graduate nursing degrees, as well as specializations offered within some degree programs.
+Advanced nursing degrees prepare licensed nurses for expanded roles in clinical practice, leadership and more.
+Explore two primary advanced nursing degrees and specializations offered within some degree programs.

 Why Get an Advanced Nursing Degree?